deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "I just got here."
 Ava revealed, indicating her suitcase and cardboard box on the bed.
 "I don't have a lot of stuff with me."

-"Oh, you are *so* lucky, my parents wouldn't let me leave home without…*everything*!
+"Oh, you are *so* lucky, my parents wouldn't let me leave home without...*everything*!
 My room's a tip!"

 Ava laughed, and stuck out a hand.
 "Ava."